jaiswal-prashant/maersk_coding_challenge/Q2_scenario/terraform_template/README.md

  1 Window VM in each subnet
  1 Storage account

-# Terraform teamplate to create various resources in Azure
-This directory contains terraform code to provision infrastructure resources for the company.
+This below template contains terraform code to provision infrastructure resources for the company.
 This includes vnet, 2 subnet, nsg (to open port on 80,443 ), storage account & windows VM.
 You need terraform version atleast 0.13

 **Steps**